silnrsi/font-andika/documentation/source/about.md

 ## Supporting the project

-These fonts are provided at no cost.
-However they are expensive to produce and maintain.
+These fonts are provided at no cost; however, they are expensive to produce and maintain.
 Please consider donating to SIL’s font development efforts to support future development.
-Go to [SIL’s Give Direct page](https://donate.givedirect.org/?cid=13536&n=206909) and designate your gift for _Scripts & Fonts_. **Thank you!**
+Go to [SIL’s Give Direct page](https://give.sil.org/give/485238). **Thank you!**

 ## About SIL Global